Wallace Huo

-Wallace Huo Chien-hwa (霍建華 (Hok Kiàn-hôa), born 26 December 1979) is a Taiwanese actor and singer.
-After gaining popularity for the Taiwanese idol drama At Dolphin Bay (2003), he shifted his career to mainland China and became known for his roles in Chinese Paladin 3 (2009), Swordsman (2013), Battle of Changsha (2014), The Journey of Flower (2015), Love Me If You Dare (2015) and Ruyi's Royal Love in the Palace (2018).
+Wallace Huo Chien-hwa (霍建華) is a Taiwanese actor and singer.
+After gaining popularity for the Taiwanese idol drama At Dolphin Bay (2003), he shifted his career to mainland China and became known for his roles in Chinese Paladin 3 (2009), Swordsman (2013), Battle of Changsha (2014), The Journey of Flower (2015), Love Me If You Dare (2015), and Ruyi's Royal Love in the Palace (2018).

 Huo ranked 82nd on Forbes China Celebrity 100 list in 2014, 48th in 2015, 22nd in 2017, and 66th in 2019.

 Early life

-Huo was born in Taipei, Taiwan on 26 December 1979 to Liu Yu and Huo Chao-Ku.
+Huo was born in Taipei, Taiwan to Liu Yu and Huo Chao-Ku.
 He has one brother, Huo Chien-yuan.
 His family originated from Shandong; his parents were natives of Longkou and Tianjin respectively.
 His grandfather was a follower of Sun Yat-sen and in October 1949, his family moved to Taiwan.
 Both his parents worked in the court system and his brother is a police officer.
 His parents divorced when he was young.

 Huo once aspired to be a basketball player but then turned to singing in his early teenage days.
 With the goal of becoming a singer, Huo joined the entertainment business at the age of 17, as the assistant of Taiwanese TV host Sam Tseng.